 The highly poisonous hemlock plant brought many sorcerers to their fateful end as they experimented with this toxic plant.
 Many witches have used hemlock for the purpose of astral projection and divination.

-Wolfbane has been used for centuries in an amulet for protection again a vampire, a wolfbane amulet was used by witches when casting a powerful invisibility spell.
+Wolfbane has been used for centuries as an amulet for protection again a vampire, a wolfbane amulet was used by witches when casting a powerful invisibility spell.

 Hemp is an ingredient that has been used to enhance psychic powers, for invisibility and for shape shifting, and to rid people of evil spirits.